How to solve rubbish battery life

 If it turns out you've got a rogue app on your hands at least then you'll know to delete or disable it, or if for example you find that the screen is the main drain, you'll know to turn down the brightness.

 It's rarely necessary to close apps completely, but it's worth keeping an eye on your task manager even if you're not noticing shorter than normal battery life, just so you can see what's actually running.

 Activate your phone's battery saving mode

-Many phones come with some form of built in battery saving mode, such as the 'STAMINA' mode found on Sony Xperia handsets which stops apps from syncing or checking for notifications and messages when the screen is off, then lets them work as normal as soon as you turn the screen back on.
+Many phones come with some form of built in battery saving mode, such as the 'STAMINA' mode found on Xperia handsets such as the Sony Xperia Z3+, which stops apps from syncing or checking for notifications and messages when the screen is off, then lets them work as normal as soon as you turn the screen back on.